jazminn7822/github-tutorial/README.md

        *  What does the command `git push -u origin master` mean?
             *  This command is done inorder to send any changes or edits we've made from our local CS50 IDE to our remote repo which is on GitHub.
 The -u means upstream which means that it will remember to push our changes to our remote repo whenever we type in `git push` in the future.
    * Copy those 2 lines of code and then paste them into your command line in the CS50 IDE.
 Make sure you are in your first-repo.
-   * Now refresh the page and you should see (**insert image**)
+   * Now go back to github and refresh the page and now you should see "This is my first repository."
-   * Now repeat this cycle by doing git add, git commit, and git push.
+   * Now keep adding any text you'd like and repeat the steps you've done already by doing git add, git commit, and git push.

-Hooray, you've learned how to do these three commands!
+Hooray, you've learned how to do these three commands! :thumbsup: